Types of Forklift Accidents

 How Much Money Can I Get When I Have a Forklift Accident?

-Small companies using a forklift usually have at least $1 Million insurance coverage.
+Small companies using a forklift usually have at least $1 Million of insurance coverage.
 Large companies often have much more.
 Companies are responsible for the injuries caused and their assets can be used to reimburse you for your injuries if they don’t have enough insurance.

-As you can see from the settlement check below, even a neck injury that was previously entered before the forklift accident, settled for the entire $1 million insurance policy.
-Most forklift accidents involving injuries worth much more than $1 million and the insurance policies are often significantly more than $1 million.
+As you can see from the settlement check below, even a neck injury that was previously injured before the forklift accident, settled for the entire $1 million insurance policy.
+Most forklift accidents involve injuries worth much more than $1 million and the insurance policies are often significantly more than $1 million.